JC3-Create/01-hive-queen/0001-purple-haze/entry.md

 This cut leans brighter than the myth.
 This batch hums lower than the legend.
-This cart is a clean chorus, not a solo.
+This bowl is a clean chorus, not a solo.

 If they smile anyway, we did it right.
 If they frown, we still did it right — because the map just got better.
 The Hive can plot a course; I reserve the right to punch it.